Professional/Short course V100 Prescribing Practice

 - Professional accountability and responsibility and prescribing in the public health context.

-To qualify for the level 3 or Masters level module, you must be an NMC-registered nurse and/or midwife, plus support from a Prescriber in practice.
+To qualify for the level 6 or level 7 module, you must be an NMC-registered nurse undertaking the SPQ District Nursing qualification, plus support from a prescriber in practice.

 Careers / Further study

 The level 7 module can contribute towards

 - PGDip Specialist Community Public Health Nursing.

 On successful completion of this module, you will be able to: